2sungryul/facedetect/README.md

 # facedetect
-how to download, build, and execute on Jetson nano
+How to download, build, and execute on Jetson nano

 $ git clone https://github.com/2sungryul/facedetect.git